loup-v/gik/README.md

  * `local|remote`: use `git-base.sh` from the current project or from latest github release
  * `reset`: optional, reset the remote origin branch before running the real script
  * `push|pull`: params for the real script

+Example of a repository managed by Gik: <https://github.com/loup-studio/gik-test>

 ## Limitations